Apple Books UK

 “Just pre-menopausal,” Carolina supplied instead.

-As two single women at nine o’clock on a foggy Friday night in April, they should have been on dates.
-Instead, they were seated on their flower-print couch in the San Francisco apartment they’d shared for almost a year, and consuming a bottle of wine.
+As two single women at nine on a Friday night in what was proving to be a gorgeously warm April, they should have been out on dates.
+Instead, they were seated on their flower-print couch in the San Jose apartment they’d shared for almost a year, and consuming a bottle of wine.
 It wasn’t expensive chardonnay, but not out of a box either.
 Their dateless state was by choice.

 “Don’t talk down about yourself,” Deidre chided.